Latest entries

 - debian-root_crypt: use as

-I didn't need to touch the debian-swap_crypt, it was configured
+I didn't need to touch the debian-swap_crypt

 automatically as swap because I choose a random encryption key.